-L-value references
+L-value references recap

 Prior to C++11, only one type of reference existed in C++, and so it was just called a “reference”.
-However, in C++11, it’s sometimes called an l-value reference.
+However, in C++11, it’s called an l-value reference.
 L-value references can only be initialized with modifiable l-values.

 L-value reference | Can be initialized with | Can modify |